blinkboxbooks/resource-server.scala/performance-tests/images/README.md

-to test the MD5 response check: set the resource server document root to point to the baldrick test-files directory run the duplicate script that copies the big-0000.png file 10000 times
+to test the MD5 response check: set the resource server document root to point to the baldrick test-files directory

+run the duplicate script that copies the big-0000.png and epub files 10000 times

 Running Baldrick performance test
 ---------------------------------